rubiojr/surface3-ubuntu-trusty/README.md

-# Surface Pro 3 Kernel
+# Surface Pro 3 Documentation

 Ubuntu Trusty on the Microsoft Surface Pro 3